Draghi's "whatever it takes" a tough act to follow

 Draghi's trademark moment came on July 26, 2012, as Italy, the third largest country in the euro, was facing unsustainably high borrowing costs that threatened its financial stability.
 Draghi said that "within our mandate, the ECB is ready to do whatever it takes to preserve the euro.
 And believe me, it will be enough."

-The utterance proved to be a turning point for Europe.
 The ECB followed up with a plan to purchase the government bonds of countries experiencing borrowing costs that were out of line with the ECB's efforts to steer interest rates in the eurozone.
 Market panic around Italy subsided.
 The program survived court challenges from opponents who said the ECB exceeded its powers.

-As the eurozone slowly recovered, Draghi and the bank's governing council backed other innovations to push up alarmingly weak inflation that threatened the eurozone with a crippling deflationary spiral.
+As the eurozone slowly recovered, Draghi and the bank's governing council backed other innovations to push up alarmingly weak inflation that threatened the eurozone with crippling deflation.
 Under Draghi, the bank used the unorthodox tool of negative interest rates, putting a minus 0.4% rate on deposits left at the central bank by commercial banks, a penalty to push them to lend.
 Lastly, the bank bought 2.6 trillion euros ($2.9 trillion) in government and corporate bonds across the eurozone over almost four years, a move that pumps newly created money into the banks with the aim of supporting lending and a healthier level of inflation.

 Those tools remain for Draghi's successor.
 The program that halted the crisis in Italy was opposed, however, by Weidmann.
 He has argued that buying bonds takes the heat off governments to shape up, and that it could unfairly spread losses to other countries in case a country defaults on bonds held by the ECB.
 He softened his position in an interview with the Die Zeit weekly published Wednesday, saying he recognized the bond purchase offer as legal and binding - a statement that appeared aimed at reassuring countries worried he would reverse it if chosen.
 Villeroy de Galhau has expressed concern that the negative interest rate could hurt bank profits; Rehn has proposed a top to bottom review of the ECB's monetary policy.

-That is because despite all the stimulus, inflation at 1.2% remains stubbornly below the ECB's goal of just under 2 percent.
+That is because despite all the stimulus, inflation at 1.2% remains stubbornly below the ECB's goal of just under 2%.
 How to finally achieve the goal will be a key problem for Draghi's successor.

 Carsten Brzeski, chief economist for Germany and Austria at ING, said that no future ECB president could afford to ignore the bank's firefighting role in any new crisis, and suggested that Weidmann could prove "much less dogmatic" as the head of the ECB, a role that requires building consensus on the 25-member rate-setting board.